 When these symptoms occur, many people feel sudden anxiety.
 While it’s completely normal to feel anxious about chronic obstructive pulmonary disease symptoms, following the simple steps we mention above may help you stay calm and breathe easier.
 In combination with our tips, you and your doctor will work together to develop a COPD treatment plan.
 Treatment plans are individualized to each patient’s needs.
 Doctors often prescribe medications such as bronchodilators, corticosteroids and inhalers to reduce inflammation and open the airways.

-Some people have seen improvements in their ability to breathe, stamina and overall quality of life after trying stem cell treatment for COPD.
-Stem cell treatment works to promote healing from within the lungs.
+Some people have seen improvements in their ability to breathe, stamina and overall quality of life after trying cellular therapy for COPD.
+Cellular treatment works to promote healing from within the lungs.
 In fact, many patients have become more active and reduced their oxygen therapy use after treatment.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about treatment options, contact us at 888-745-6697.